d5avard/microblog/README.md

 # microblog

 ## first iteration
-First iteration that contains a docker network with an application.
+First iteration that setup a docker network with an container application.
 The setup works with docker compose and with dev container approach in vscode.

 To launch the setup with dev container approach type shift + command + p Dev , type **Containers: Open Folder in Container** and select the folder that contains the application.